jwstegemann/fritz2-docs/Styling.md

 }
 ````

-The factory method `staticStyle` compiles the passed css code and inserts a class named `myClassName` into a stylesheet managed by fritz2.
+The factory method `staticStyle` compiles the passed css code and inserts a class named `myClassName` into the fritz2-managed stylesheet.
 It uses the [stylis] (https://stylis.js.org/) css compiler, which offers a slightly extended syntax over pure css.
 It allows embedded selectors as well as media classes and namespaces.

 Of course, you can use Kotlin variables and even code inside your styles, but since this class has a static name, your variable cannot change over time.